 - Negotiating a settlement.

-Unfortunately, it’s not possible to give a specific answer for how long the claim might take, but the process can typically take a matter of months for fairly straightforward claim to a year or more for more complex claims.
+Unfortunately, it’s not possible to give a specific answer for how long a horse riding accident claim might take, but the process can typically take a matter of months for fairly straightforward claims to a year or more for more complex claims.

 Please contact us if you’d like a solicitor to assess the specific circumstances of your horse-riding accident and provide some idea of how long the process may take.